liampshaw/liampshaw.github.io/research.md

 ### Antimicrobial resistance

-My current research focuses on understanding the processes behind the development and subsequent spread of antimicrobial resistance using genomic data.
+My current research focuses on understanding the processes behind the development and subsequent spread of antimicrobial resistance (AMR)  using genomic data.
 This can be at multiple scales, from [within patients](https://doi.org/10.1093/cid/ciz069) to [global spread](https://doi.org/10.1038/s41467-018-03205-z).
-I've previously been involved in efforts to improve the availability of surveillance data of antimicrobial resistance, including carrying out work awarded a [Data Reuse Prize](https://doi.org/10.1186/s12864-019-5782-2) by Wellcome.
+I've previously been involved in efforts to improve the availability of surveillance data of AMR, including carrying out work awarded a [Data Reuse Prize](https://doi.org/10.1186/s12864-019-5782-2) by Wellcome.

 ### Other topics